 - Chapelfield, Norwich (now intu Chapelfield)

-Today we own nine of the top 20 shopping centres in the UK with a growing presence in the UK.
+We own and manage some of the best shopping centres in some of the strongest locations.
 Here's how we got there

 Centre openings and key milestones